nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 The paradigm shift: Creating smart software
 ---------------------------------------------

 To really understand machine learning a new view on how software can be created and works is needed.
 Most of our current computer programs are coded by using requirements, logic and design principles for creating good software.
 E.g. When you add an item to your shopping cart, you trigger an application component to store an entry in a shopping cart database table.
+So humans create an algorithm to solve a problem.
+Algorithms are a sequence of computer instructions used to solve a problem.

  However many real world problems aren't so easy to solve.
 A good solution requires knowledge of the context and a lot of hard to point domain knowledge built from experience.

 Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is very hard programming challenge.
 It will take you decades and you will never do it right.
 This is why a paradigm shift in creating software for the next phase of automation is needed.